fair-acc/opencmw-cpp/src/client/README.md

 |_________________________________________________________________________________________________|
 ```

-The `ClientPublisher` is compromised by one poll loop, which polls all active connections and a control socket,
+The `ClientContext` is compromised by one poll loop, which polls all active connections and a control socket,
 which is used to set up new requests.
 All replies are deserialised and published into a disruptor, along with some
 metadata.